devdevx/auto_docs/docs/cloud/aws/cert-sap.md

   - Cluster – packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
   - Partition – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
 This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
   - Spread – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+- A Spot Fleet is a set of Spot Instances and optionally On-Demand Instances that are launched based on criteria that you specify.
+The Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+- EC2Rescue can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances.
+You can run the tool manually, or you can run the tool automatically by using Systems Manager Automation and the AWSSupport-ExecuteEC2Rescue document.
+The AWSSupport-ExecuteEC2Rescue document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to use EC2Rescue.

 ## ELB